Lyceris-chan/PredecessorVGS/README.md

 ## Changelog:
 - 02/01/2023: Initial release 🎊
+- 05/01/2023: Updated the disclaimer to include a statement from Naren.

 ## Credits
 - u/Dymonika, u/strawberrieswanderer, and u/nuj for their time and help :)